I’d like to start or return to cycling in York. Can you help?

 South Bank History Walk, with audio trail

-I’ve got an old bike I’d like to offer for recycling.
+I’ve got an old bike I’d like to donate or recycle.
 Is there anywhere that recycles bikes in York?

 I want to report/ complain about an obstruction or other problem on a walking or cycling route in York.
 What can I do?